A vision. A gift. A community collaboration.

 What’s Next?

-In cooperation with the City of Durango, La Plata County and interested partners, Durango Mesa Park Foundation envisions a multitude of cultural, recreational and educational uses for the land.
+In cooperation with the City of Durango and interested partners, Durango Mesa Park Foundation envisions a multitude of cultural, recreational and educational uses for the land.

 Phase one outlines the following:

-• Expanded trails for hiking, running, cycling and horse riding
+• Expanded and accessible trails for hiking, running and cycling

 • Regional venue for hosting music festivals